 The Law of Tax on Large Financial Transactions has come into effect from 1 February 2016.
-The tax rate is 0.75% and it is paid by legal and economic entities without legal entity status qualified as special tax payers by the Tax Administration.
+Starting from 8 November 2018 the tax rate is 2% and it is paid by legal and economic entities without legal entity status qualified as special taxpayers by the Tax Administration.
 This tax is applied on debits in bank accounts or against custody deposits or any other kind of deposits, debits in liquid funds, trust assets and other financial market funds or any other financial instrument, made in banks and other financial institutions.
 The Tax on Large Financial Transactions is not deductible from Income Tax.